 Step 1: Finding out how much money the person is likely to get

-Step 2: Making a support plan
+Step 2: Making a care and support plan

 A good support plan will consider the whole person, including any way their care and support needs may be met.
 This should not just be limited to what services could be purchased, but also incorporate input from family, friends, the person's community links, and other voluntary sources of support.